aansourav/CSMBD_Assignment_Backend/README.md

 #### Success Response:

-Returns the profile image file or default image if none exists
+Returns the profile image file or default image if none exists.

+#### CORS Support:

+This endpoint includes special CORS headers to ensure profile pictures can be loaded in cross-origin contexts (e.g., from different domains).

 </details>